In-game operator alerts

 Updated 7 June 2026

-In-game alerts send a chat message to online operators when an alert fires.
+In-game alerts send a chat message to online operators when a problem is detected.
 If you're in the game when something goes wrong, you'll know immediately rather than having to check email or a webhook notification.

 What they look like